AAVSO 2023 How-to Webinars

 Meet the presenter: Kalée Tock earned her B.S. in Chemistry from Harvard University, and an M.S. from the Stanford University Department of Chemistry.
 She then earned a second Master's degree in Learning, Design, and Technology from the Stanford School of Education.
 She has been a science instructor at Stanford Online High School for 11 years, teaching Astronomy for the most recent 6 of those years.
 She now teaches three different Astronomy courses there: Astrophysics, Astrobiology, and an Astronomy Research Seminar.

-April 1, 2023 How to [use AAVSOnet to remotely observe variable stars]
+How to use AAVSOnet to remotely observe variable stars

 The presenters: